Skip to main content

 D. Organizations and employees associated with campus political and public advocacy organizations are encouraged to inform donors that their contributions are given to a political or public advocacy organization and are not, therefore, a contribution to the University and are not tax deductible as a gift to the University.

 E. The University owns and controls its name, the abbreviated name, the seal and other symbols for licensing and commercial purposes.
-Use of the name on commercial products, must be approved by the licensing coordinator or designee.
+Use of the name on commercial products must be approved by the licensing coordinator or designee.

-XVI.
+XV.
 USE OF UNIVERSITY FACILITIES

-XVII.
+XVI.
 UNIVERSITY PUBLICATIONS

 University publications which are supported by public funds and facilities have a particular responsibility when reporting political news or discussing public issues to do so fairly.

-XVIII.
+XVII.
 TELEVISION AND RADIO

-A. Radio and television stations licensed by the Federal Communications Commission to the Board of Trustees shall comply with applicable federal statutes and regulations, including standards for fairness, if any, relating to broadcasting about political news or public issues.
+A. Radio and television stations licensed by the Federal Communications Commission to the Board of Trustees shall comply with applicable federal statutes and regulations, including standards for fairness, if any, relating to broadcasting political news or public issues.

 B. Any non-federally licensed station (e.g., student carrier-current station) will observe those same standards for fairness, if any, which the Federal Communications Commission requires of public broadcast facilities relating to broadcasting about political news or public issues.